insurance - car insurance

 Annual mileage

-How far you drive is another factor that can affect car insurance rates.
+How far you drive is another factor that can affect your rates.
 People with longer daily commutes or those who drive longer distances throughout the year can expect to pay more for car insurance coverage.
 This is because insurance companies believe that the more you drive, the more likely you are to get into an auto accident or have reason for a claim.

 Vehicle use